About the property

 “Thank you for a lovely short break with the wonderful Landmark Trust.
 They are such a blessing in these days of architectural vandalism.
 The location is ideal for it’s proximity to the most wonderful Murlough Bay and a short drive to town for supplies.
 Lovely to get away from TVs and computers.
 A fantastic selection of books to read, two of which I have sought out and bought on my return home.”

 Monica Butler is the House Manager at Magherintemple.
 Monica takes a lot of pride in managing and maintaining the Lodge.
-Monica loves to welcome guests and tell them about the different
+She loves to welcome guests and tell them about nearby things to do.